 - d.
 A written summary of the information required to be immediately reported pursuant to this section, or documents embodying that information, shall be posted by the close of business on the next business day following the meeting, in the place where the meeting agendas of the policy body are posted. - 9.
 Barriers to Attendance Prohibited. - a.
 No policy body shall conduct any meeting, conference or other function in any facility that excludes persons on the basis of actual or presumed class identity or characteristics, or which is inaccessible to persons with physical disabilities, or where members of the public may not be present without making a payment or purchase.
 Whenever the policy body members anticipate that the number of persons attending the meeting will exceed the legal capacity of the meeting room, any public-address system used to amplify sound in the meeting room shall be extended by supplementary speakers to permit the overflow audience to listen to the proceedings in an adjacent room or passageway, unless such supplementary speakers would disrupt the operation of offices adjacent to the meeting site. - b.
 The policy body shall ensure that accessible seating for persons with disabilities, including those using wheelchairs, is made available for each regular and special meeting. - 10.
-Tape Audio or Video Recording, Filming, and Still Photography. - a.
-Any person attending an open and public meeting of a policy body shall have the right to record the proceedings with an audio or video tape recorder, or a still or motion picture camera, or to broadcast the proceedings, in the absence of a reasonable finding of the policy body that the recording or broadcast cannot continue without such noise, illumination, or obstruction of view as to constitute a persistent disruption of the proceedings. - b.
-The policy body shall tape audio or video record each regular and special meeting.
-Each such audio or video tape recording, runless otherwise noted, is available for public inspection and download at the San Francisco Government TV website at https://sfgovtv.org/sfgovtv-live-events under Video on Demand > Commissions, Councils & Boards and any audio or video recording of a meeting of any other policy body made at the direction of the policy body shall be a public record subject to inspection, pursuant to the California Public Records Act, and shall not be erased or destroyed for at least 30 days, provided that if during that 30-day period a written request for inspection or copying of that record is made, the recording shall not be destroyed or erased until the requested inspection or copying has been accomplished.
-Inspection of any such video or tape recording shall be provided without charge on a device made available by the policy body.
+Audio or Video Recording and Still Photography. - a.
+Any person attending an open and public meeting of a policy body shall have the right to record the proceedings with an audio or video recorder, a still picture camera, or broadcast the proceedings, in the absence of a reasonable finding of the policy body that the recording or broadcast cannot continue without such noise, illumination, or obstruction of view as to constitute a persistent disruption of the proceedings. - b.
+The policy body shall audio or video record each regular and special meeting.
+Each such audio or video recording, unless otherwise noted, is available for public inspection and download at the San Francisco Government TV website at https://sfgovtv.org/sfgovtv-live-events under Video on Demand > Commissions, Councils & Boards.
 If a member of the public is unable to access the online recordings, they may make a written request within 30 days of a previous policy body meeting for a downloaded copy of the requested recording.
-Pursuant to the California Public Records Act, the record shall not be destroyed or erased until the requested inspection, copying, or receipt of copy has been accomplished, provided that the written request was made during the 30-day period.
+Pursuant to the California Public Records Act, the record shall not be destroyed or erased until the requested inspection, copying, or receipt of copy has been accomplished, provided that the written request was made during the 30-day period. - 11.
+Public Testimony at Regular and Certain Special Meetings. - 12.
+Every agenda for regular and special meetings shall provide an opportunity for members of the public to directly address the policy body, in accordance with the Rules of Order, Rules 3.26 and 4.24.
+Minutes.
+The minutes for each regular and special meeting shall be kept in accordance with Rules of Order Rule 3.20. .
+The minutes shall state the time the meeting was called to order, the names of the members attending the meeting, the roll call vote on each matter considered at the meeting, the time the policy body began and ended any closed session, a list of those members of the public who spoke on each matter if the speakers identified themselves, whether public speakers supported or opposed the matter, and the time the meeting will be posted on the policy body's website at least 72 hours before the next meeting.
+Physical copies can be made available for public inspection or receipt, including format into Braille or increased type size, by written request no earlier than 72 hours before the next policy body meeting.